clarkenewsh/angular-rxjs-in-practice-subjects-storePattern/rxjsInPracticeCourseNotes.md

         - •	Example with BehaviorSubject
-                o	yeah so every time we click to open a menu, the click event should call a method that takes the MenuType.SelectedMenu, (MenuType store in TS Enum, were each value represents a different component on the side menu), then in that method the subject.nex(selectedMenu) should be called o	onces the .next fires, every subscriber to the subject will immediatley get that selectedMenu value o	think we have only one subscriber, which is used in the html file, by using the async pipe
+                o	yeah so every time we click to open a menu, the click event should call a method that takes the MenuType.SelectedMenu, (MenuType store in TS Enum, were each value represents a different component on the side menu), then in that method the subject.nex(selectedMenu) should be called o	onces the .next fires, every subscriber to the subject will immediately get that selectedMenu value o	think we have only one subscriber, which is used in the html file, by using the async pipe

-        - •	BehaviourSubjects are a little different to subjects as  we can utilize a default / start value that we can show initially if it takes some time before the first values starts to arrive.
+        - •	BehaviorSubjects are a little different to subjects as  we can utilize a default / start value that we can show initially if it takes some time before the first values starts to arrive.
 We can inspect the latest emitted value and of course listen to everything that has been emitted.
-They should be set to private as as follows ‘private _currentOpenMenu$ = new BehaviourSubject<MenuType>(initial value here) and then call .next(value), then using the async pipe we can subscribe to and every subscriber will get that behaviour subject value.
+They should be set to private as as follows ‘private _currentOpenMenu$ = new BehaviorSubject<MenuType>(initial value here) and then call .next(value), then using the async pipe we can subscribe to and every subscriber will get that behaviour subject value.
+We set it to private as the behaviour subject is the one creating values, we then expose then values publicly with, this.currentOpenMenu$ = this._currentOpenMenu$.asObservable();

             o	Example
             // Component file